catman85/gallery-nuxt-cms/README.md

 Visit: https://epic-bhaskara-02f420.netlify.com/

 - If the live deploy fails, go to : netlify -> deploys -> trigger deploy -> clear cache and deploy site
-- after publishing something from the gui you need to run "git pull" to get the changes
+- after publishing something from the gui you need to run "git pull" and "npm run serve" to get the changes

 ## Build Setup